-In the middle of Derek's upper back, there were dark swirls writhing under his skin.
-Three of them, crawling from a sort of skewed center.
-It was a very black design that stood out from its curvilineal, brown canvas.
-The black furls wrinkled and widened with Derek's absent twisting and stretching.
-Derek was ink - stained, and Stiles wondered how he was just noticing this.
+In the middle of Derek's upper back, dark swirls writhed over his skin.
+Three of them crawled from a sort of skewed center.
+It was a very black design that stood out from its curvilinear, brown canvas.
+They wrinkled and widened with Derek's absent twisting and stretching.
+Derek was stained, and Stiles balked out how he hadn't noticed before now.
 Derek hadn't made any attempt at covering himself, he'd been [and continued to be] nearly naked since the moment Stiles first glimpsed him.
 He wondered if the stained skin felt any different, harder or rougher.
 He barely stopped himself from reaching out.

-He ripped his tagenite pancake into fluffy bits to give his hands something to do, dipping the frayed ends in his wine and popping them into his mouth.
-The sun was a sleepy, post - dawn pink ball creeping behind the acropolis.
+He ripped his tagenite pancake into fluffy bits to give his hands something to do and dipped the frayed ends in his wine.
+He popped them in his mouth, operating completely on autopilot.
+The sun was a sleepy, pink ball creeping behind the acropolis.
 Derek stood by the window.
 He looked out at nothing for a moment more, then came to join Stiles for breakfast.
-He swiped a fat fig from his plate and took a bite, the purple [bruise - reminiscent] skin ripping under his teeth.
+He swiped a fat fig from his plate and took a bite, the purple skin ripping under his teeth.
 Stiles could sit in silence for only so long.
 There were a lot of questions to be asked.

 Stiles was in awe of that explanation.
 He wasn't expecting such insight to come from Derek.
 "That's, well..."
 He trailed off, unwilling to be mean and unsure what else there was.

-Derek's laugh was almost self - deprecating.
+Derek's laugh was bitter and self - deprecating.
 "Contrary to what you might think, I'm not a neanderthal, Stiles.
-Some measure of intelligence is required to rule half decently."
+Some measure of intelligence is required to rule, at least if you want to keep your rule."

 Stiles puffed his cheeks out.
-He was a little ashamed of being called out on a biased preconception [his opinions/judgements were usually spot on].
+He was a little ashamed of being called out on a biased preconception.
+His opinions and judgements were usually spot on.
 "I know that!"

 Derek made a noncommittal noise, and that was the end of that.
 They split a terra cotta bowl of black olives, crisp and kissed with morning moisture.
-Again, Stiles became uncomfortable with the silence [and how easy it was to share with Derek].
-He chewed the salty, dimly bitter fruit thoughtfully, aromatic juices spritzing the inside of his mouth.
+Again, Stiles became uncomfortable with the silence and how easy it was to share with Derek.
+He chewed the salty, dimly bitter fruit; aromatic juices spritzed the inside of his mouth.
+A thoughtful look moved his moles into constellations.
 "We should go out."
 He blurted.

 Derek squeezed his brows together.
 "Why?"